Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 threat -> by how much do we increase the threat range (when do we crit for those unfamilliar with d20) No threat?
 We crit on a 20. threat 1 - crit on 19-20. threat 2 - crit on 18-20. threat 3 - crit on 17-20. critical -> by how much do we multiply the damage on a critical hit.
-If not present, it's x2
+If not present, it's x2 range -> for bows, crossbows etc. how far can we shoot.
+Works the same way as spell range or darkvision range.

 Flags, like martial = true, simple = true or reach = true, define whether some feat/talent effects apply to this weapon.